How Do Student Loans Work?

 - Lender: If you qualify for federal student loans, the U.S. Department of Education is your lender.

 - Interest rate: Federal student loans have fixed interest rates, meaning they stay the same for the entirety of your repayment term.
-All borrowers receive the same interest rate, regardless of credit or past borrowing history.
+All borrowers receive the same interest rate, regardless of credit history or borrowing history.

 - Credit checks: Most federal student loans do not require a credit check.
 The only exceptions are Grad and Parent PLUS Loans.